Pelvic Floor Issues

 As time goes on, however, your pelvic floor can become weak and damaged – especially if you have children, but as well if you regularly strain on the toilet, have a chronic cough or your BMI is too high.
 Pelvis-related conditions are thought to affect as many as 25% of women at some point in their lives, often during and after childbirth, when the pelvic muscles are placed under increased strain from changing hormones, extra weight and the stress of labour.
 You may also develop pelvic floor dysfunction due to trauma, surgery, or muscle overuse.

 At PelviCare, our specialists provide tailored physiotherapy treatments for common pelvic floor issues that can lead to a range of unpleasant symptoms, including incontinence, reduced bowel control, back pain and loss of sexual sensation.
-We can develop highly targeted pelvic floor physio programmes at either of our clinics in Greenwich and Moorgate that will help to reduce pain, improve your mobility, teach you how to correctly contract your pelvic floor muscles and prevent pelvic floor dysfunction from having such a profound impact on your life.
+We develop highly targeted pelvic floor physio programmes at our clinic in Greenwich that will help to reduce pain, improve your mobility, teach you how to correctly contract your pelvic floor muscles and prevent pelvic floor dysfunction from having such a profound impact on your life.

 Common issues caused by weak pelvic floor dysfunction